• Where does Natural Gas come from?

 A way-leave is an application we need to make to various municipal departments and other private bodies.
 With this application we need to give detailed information as to where we need to dig at a particular point across a road.

 The way-leave affords the other organisations the opportunity to advise us what services (eg. Water pipes, telephone cables, etc) are buried beneath the road.
 This is vital information, ensuring we do not cut into or break something beneath the road.
 This process normally takes in the region of 3 weeks.

 • Where does my point of responsibility begin?

-Egoli Gas is responsible for the maintenance and repairs of the gas service line that extends from the street and the customer meter station on or bordering your property.
-As a customer, it is your responsibility to maintain the gas piping that extends pas the meter into your premises.
+Egoli Gas is responsible for the maintenance and repairs of the gas service line that extends from the street to the outside boundary of your property, as well as the metering equipment supplied and installed by Egoli Gas.
+As a customer, it is your responsibility to maintain the gas piping that extends from your boundary into your premises and your own equipment.

 • What makes gas so safe?